liapatiso95-ctrl/character-sheet/feats.md

 **Ability Score Increase.** Increase your Intelligence, Wisdom, or Charisma by 1, to a maximum of 20.

-**Dual Spellcasting.** On your turn, you can expend up to two spell slots to cast spells, instead of one.
+**Dual Spellcasting.** On your turn, you can expend up to two spell slots to cast spells, instead of one, ignoring any restriction that would prevent you from casting a level 1+ spell after modifying a spell with the *Quickened Spell* metamagic (or a similar feature).
 However, if you cast two or more spells in a single turn, only one of them can be 3rd level or higher.

 ### Spellfire Mastery
 ***Prerequisites: Level 4+, Spellfire Spark or Spellcasting or Pact Magic Feature***